VU-Cog-Sci/nideconv/README.md

 `pip install git+https://github.com/VU-Cog-Sci/nideconv`

-### Install nideconv without
+### Install nideconv without Anaconda
-It is very important that you have Cython and numpy before you install, so do
+Whatever you do, it is very important that you have Cython and numpy before you install `nideconv`, so maybe do

 `pip install cython numpy`